| |

 Nearly a dozen completed client projects later, the Frank Russell Company also recognized a difference in some of the investment manager communications coming their way.

-The managers recognized Charnley & Røstvold as the firm helping to make a difference.
+The managers acknowledged to Russell's professionals that Charnley & Røstvold was helping to make a difference.

 Richard Lothrop, then head of the Frank Russell manager consultant group, invited the two to Tacoma to present Charnley & Røstvold's services to his team.
 Proudly presenting all their work for seven different investment firms - brochures, presentation books, excerpts from Competitive Positioning Analyses - to a conference room full of senior Russell executives, Charnley & Røstvold hoped for approval.